mnneeltakemail2/testNeel3/development-and-api/examples/set-up-full-node-on-digital-ocean.md

-# Setting Up a Nell Network Full Node on Digital Ocean
+# Setting Up a Neel Network Full Node on Digital Ocean

 Neel Full Node stores the whole blockchain and gives access to the REST API.
 For more information follow the links: